Switching Host Agencies? Here’s 5 Things to Consider.

 In the case of Jeanne Morris there was more to consider since she left her host agency to go independent.
 If you're flying solo, you'll have additional budgetary factors to consider such as getting your own accreditation, changing your travel agency business structure (if you need to), and acquiring the marketing and CRM tools you need to go solo.

 Jeanne discussed those additional costs, "My business structure changed only slightly, I'm now an LLC.
 My day to day operations has changed only in that I am now constantly aware of my bottom line (which isn't always pretty!)
-I knew it was going to expensive.
+I knew it was going to be expensive.
 But deep inside it didn’t really catch.
 I didn’t think about the minimum cost per month.
 I added the CRM, the constant contact.
 I went with a different email supplier and went with my own website.
 It’s only $20/mo only $30/ mo but after awhile it starts to add up."

 4. The Second Time’s the Charm . . .
 If You Do Your Research